-(vi) Zero incident of corruption and bribery for each period. number of incidents 0 0 (vii) full disclosure of number of staff disciplined or dismissed due to non-compliance with anti-corruption policy/policies. number 0 0 (viii) full disclosure of cost of fines, penalties or settlements in relation to corruption. currency 0 0 CORPORATE GOVERNANCE (i) committed compliance to 100% full disclosure of details about all the directors; compliance 100% 100% (ii) commitment compliance to gender diversity on the board: including of women on the Executive committee or equivalent; ratio 0.00% 16.67% (iii) committed to compliance towards a fully non- executive Audit Committee or Audit Board with all independent directors. compliance Yes Yes (iv) committed compliance to full disclosures of all fixed and variable remuneration for: a) Senior executives included in the company's remuneration disclosures b) Non-executive board members; compliance 100% Yes (v) committed compliance to allows all shareholders to have the right to vote on all director appointments and dismissals; and the full disclosure of voting results; compliance 100% Yes

-(vi)committed compliance to conduct periodic full internal audits and evaluation on all operating business units to identify potential risks areas; Risk Level Very Low extremely low (vii) committed compliance to full compliance of periodic evaluation of board effectiveness; including disclosure of number of times the board/each committee have/has met per annum.
-Effectiveness Level Very High extremely high TAX COMPLIANCE (i) Zero incidents of of tax non-compliance for each period number of incidents 0 0 INFOTECH AND DATA SECURITY (i) zero incident of data loses for each period; number of incidents 0 0 (ii) zero incident of security breaches for each period; number of incidents 0 0
+(i) committed compliance to 100% full disclosure of details about all the directors; compliance 100% 100% 100% (ii) commitment compliance to gender diversity on the board: including of women on the Executive committee or equivalent; ratio 0.00% 16.67% 20.00% (iii) committed to compliance towards a fully non-executive Audit Committee or Audit Board with all independent directors. compliance Yes Yes Yes (iv) committed compliance to full disclosures of all fixed and variable remuneration for: a) Senior executives included in the company's remuneration disclosures b) non-executive board members; compliance 100% Yes Yes CORPORATE GOVERNANCE (v) committed compliance to allows all shareholders to have the right to vote on all director appointments and dismissals; and the full disclosure of voting results; compliance 100% Yes Yes (vi) committed compliance to conduct periodic full internal audits and evaluation on all operating business units to identify potential risks areas; Risk Level Very Low extremely low extremel y low (vii) committed compliance to full compliance of periodic evaluation of board effectiveness; including disclosure of number of times the board/each committee have/has met per annum.
+Effectiveness Level Very High extremely high extremel y high (b) Medium Term Goal by 2035 (i) committed to 100% full disclosure of details about all the directors; NA_TBD NA_TBD NA_TBD